 Spanish Riding School is the oldest classical horse-riding school in the world

 Spanish Riding School is home to the Lipizzaner stallions, a uniquely beautiful and docile European horse breed.
 Forming part of the UNESCO Ranking of Immaterial Cultural Heritage, the Spanische Hofreitschule ranks in Austria’s List of National Cultural Assets.
-Since it is the oldest classical horse-riding school in the world the place is packed with history—in fact, the school was first mentioned in writing in 1565, during the reign of Archduke Maximilian II.

 There are events that the public can visit, like Lipizzaner performances, and a guided tour of the school, too.
 Check the website for dates and times.

 Tip: If you are a horse fan, check out the riding school in Ronda, Spain.
 The Real Maestranza de Caballería in Ronda is one of the oldest and most prestigious in the world.
-We have a guide for Ronda for you too, of course.

 Das Schmetterlingshaus is a house of butterflies!

 Welcome to the jungle!
 They say it’s more like a tropical oasis, but I’d say it’s closer to a damn jungle.
-You will walk through a small park, and then enter the beautiful Art Noveau building.
+You will walk through a small park and then enter the beautiful Art Noveau building.
 Prepare to be amazed.

 You can watch hundreds of butterflies flying around in an artificially created rainforest atmosphere and simply enjoy the peace and beauty of this experience.
 Surrounded by waterfalls, small ponds, and bridges, you will find a great sight, where you can also find information about the butterflies on the display boards.
 A special highlight is definitely the huge Atlas Butterfly, with its enchanting coloring and a maximum wingspan of up to 30 cm!